microshare/microshare.github.io/docs/2/technical/microshare-platform/device-cluster-guide.md

 **11.**	Provide your account token in the box underlined in blue.
 This can be done through the API, and a tutorial to do so [can be found here](/docs/2/technical/api/quick-start/).

 <br>
-**12.**	Click the dropdown underlined in purple for the Lora frequency plan of your region.
+**12.**	Click the dropdown underlined in purple for the LoRa frequency plan of your region.
 If you do not know your region’s frequency plan, you can use [this page](https://www.thethingsnetwork.org/docs/lorawan/frequencies-by-country.html) to help.

 <br>
 **13.**	Select your LoRaWAN version underlined in orange.